 All people whose information we hold, their advocate and legal guardian have the right to read their own records.
 Access to participant information shall be arranged at the request of the participant or their advocate within seven days of written request.

-You have the right to access and alter the personal information concerning yourself held by Accessible Arts.
-Please direct any enquiries you may have in relation to this matter to the Communications Officer.
+You have the right to access and alter your personal information held by Accessible Arts.
+Please direct any enquiries to the Communications Officer.

 Marketing and Fundraising

 Accessible Arts is a registered charity.
-We seek publicity and engage in fundraising activities so that we can undertake our work as cheaply as possible.
+We seek publicity and engage in fundraising activities so we can undertake our work within our affordable as possible.
 We will not write to you requesting a donation or use information about you for publicity or fundraising purposes, without your express permission.

 We will not disclose your personal information to third parties for any marketing or fundraising purpose.